StMaHa/micropython-examples/projects/robo_car/README.md

 These examples cover the basic IOs of a microcontroller like the Raspberry Pi Pico.

 The folder 'using_modules' contains an extended version of this project that
-uses modules to controle the motors and access the ultrasonic sensor.
+uses modules to control the motors and access the ultrasonic sensor.

 # LICENSE
 See the [LICENSE](../../LICENSE) file for license rights and limitations.